augustine0890/go-go/web/snippetbox/note.md

 - `tx.Rollback()` method in the event of any errors, the transaction ensures that either:
   - All statements are executed successfully or
   - No statements are executed an the database remains unchanged

+## Panic Recovery
+- Panic Server will log a stack trace to the server error log, unwind the stack for the affected goroutine and close the underlying HTTP connection.
+- Do not terminate the application --> any panic will not bring down the server.